particle-iot/docs/docs/connect.md

 - **w**: Set up your Wi-Fi SSID and password
 - **i**: Read out the Spark Core ID

+**NOTE:** If you connect your Core over USB the first time, you will also need to manually *claim* your Core to connect it with your account.
+Please see the section below on [claiming your Core](/#/connect/claiming-your-core) for more details.

 ## Coming soon: Hard-code credentials